 One of Motorola’s biggest selling points is that its phone software is consistently updated with every new version of Android.
 That’s because it runs what I’ve dubbed “almost-stock” Android.
 The interface looks feels exactly like llipop because it is.
 The differences are mostly visible in the Settings menu, where Motorola bundled in features like Actions Glance Display.
 They’re helpful additions to Android easy to set up.

 A cute lil’ phone for a low price

 The Moto E is as basic as smartphones get.
-If you’re not into all the fanfare and hoopla that typically trails flagship devices, maybe going for something a little more humble like the Moto E might be worth the switch.
+If you’re not into all the fanfare hoopla that typically trails flagship devices, maybe going for something a little more humble like the Moto E might be worth the switch.
 There is really no other low-end phone out there that rivals this one.
-For $150, you get nearly stock Android, fantastic battery life, LTE data, and a quad-core processor in an adorably cute little package.
+For $150, you get nearly stock Android, fantastic battery life, E data, a quad-core processor in an adorably cute little package.
 I’d use this phone as my day-to-day if my 64-bit flagship powerhouse died a disastrous death, though I’d be sure to carry around something like the HTC Re to take pictures with.
 The Moto E is really not a camera phone.